yasirahmedsidd/yasirahmedsidd/README.md

 ## About
-I am Yasir Ahmed Siddiqui, Software Engineer from Pakistan and currently working as a Frontend Developer at <a href="https://techoid.co" target="_blank">Techoid</a>.
+I am Yasir Ahmed Siddiqui, Software Engineer from Pakistan and currently working as a Frontend Developer at <b>Techoid</b>.
 Despite working in the Frontend, I am very much enthusiastic about other technologies.
 My expertise includes JavaScript, React.js, WordPress, Elementor, WooCommerce.